 Knowing the answers to these questions will allow your scanning partner to recommend the best solution for your company culture and budget, along with ensuring that everyone is on the same page for the scanning project.

 You should evaluate at least two service providers.
-Reputable providers are easy to find via the internet through a search, an online directory like Yelp, or trade organization websites.
+Trustworthy companies are easy to find via the internet through a search, an online directory like Yelp, or trade organization websites.
 Visit the business’ website to make sure that they are a reputable business.
 Read online reviews if there are any.
 Check out their social media accounts to see if they’re active.

 If you have a good relationship with other companies your size or in your industry, reach out to them to see if they have used a scanning company before, and if so, if they would recommend them.